mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- restrict the total number of processes can't exceed that of `ncpu`
+    - let the processes wait until previous processes are done
 - add copyright at topright
 - allow user to do other stuff, like zoom, pan, going through slices, while calculating the image embedding
 - Fix bug: what if add more frames to the list after the previous list has begun